WHY SUNSCREEN IS YOUR

 Amidst all the serums, lotions and oils lining your bathroom cabinets, you are likely missing the most important anti-ageing product of them all: sunscreen.
 Sunscreen can assist significantly with premature skin ageing by helping to prevent sun damage.
 Sun damage is one of the biggest causes of pigmentation, wrinkles and fine lines.
 Add a body and face sunscreen to your daily routine to protect your complexion and help improve the appearance of your skin over time.

-SUN DAMAGE & AGEING
+THE LINK BETWEEN SUN DAMAGE & AGEING

 At the top of the list of premature ageing causes is sun damage.
 UVA and UVB are the two types of ultraviolet radiation that reach the Earth’s surface, both contributing to premature ageing.
 UVA light in particular penetrates deep into the skin, causing damage to the collagen and elastin fibres that provide our skin with its elasticity, strength and suppleness.
 Collagen and elastin occur naturally within the skin; however, collagen begins to deplete over time as we age.
 Sun damage can hasten this process, resulting in premature signs of ageing including skin laxity, and fine lines and wrinkles.